thorleifjaocbsen/NodeROV/README.md

 # Default controls on keyboard:

 Some buttons are set for GUI only.
-E.g. ARM is only on gui but emergency arm from "space".
+E.g. ARM is only on gui but emergency disarm from "space".

 WS = Left stick forward (fwd / back)
 AD = Left stick lateral (left / right)